MARSDEN HARTLEY: artist quotes by the painter on his paintings, art, poems, spirituality & life in American Modernism; + short biography facts

 - I have achieved the ‘sacred’ pilgrimage to Ktaadn MT – exceeding all my expectations so far that I am sort of helpless with words.
 I feel as if I have seen God for the first time, and find him so nonchalantly solemn.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: a letter to Adelaide Kuntz, October 24, 1939; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
-130 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* his artist quote on being without words because of a religious experience, in: a letter to Adelaide Kuntz, October 24, 1939; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press 1988, New York p.
+130.

 - My work is getting stronger & stronger and more intense all the time… …I have such a rush of new energy & notions coming into my head, over my horizon like chariots of fire that all I want is freedom to step aside and execute them.

-not sourced artist quotes of Marsden Hartley; famous painter in American Modernism
+not sourced quotes of Marsden Hartley; famous painter in American Modernism

-- My work has the abstraction underneath it all now & what I deliberately set out to do down here, for this is the perfect realistic abstraction in landscape.
-(1919, artist quote by Marsden Hartley).
+– My work has the abstraction underneath it all now & what I deliberately set out to do down here, for this is the perfect realistic abstraction in landscape.
+(1919, artist quote, Marsden Hartley).

-Marsden Hartley, short biography facts on the American painter artist, creating abstract and representational paintings; landscape and portraits
+Marsden Hartley, short biography facts of the famous American painter artist of abstract / representational painting art in landscape and portrait

-Hartley created abstract as well as representational paintings, like portraits of fishermen and paintings of American landscapes; he was a deeply spiritual artist who was attracted by writings and poems of mystical American poets like Whitman and Emerson; he wrote also spiritual poems himself, as well as essays and diary notes.
+Hartley created abstract as well as representational paintings, like his later portraits of fishermen and paintings of the wide American landscapes.
+Marsden Hartley was a deeply spiritual American artist who was strongly inspired and attracted by writings and poems of mystical American poets like Whitman and Emerson.
+He wrote also spiritual poems himself, as well as essays and diary notes.

-Marsden Hartley was an painter who – as an American exception- raveled and painted a lot as empathic painter in Europe; mainly in Germany and France.
+Marsden Hartley was an painter who – as an American exception- raveled and painted a lot as emphatic painter in Europe; mainly in Germany and France.
 So he became very familiar with Cézanne and the Blue Rider artists (Kandinsky and Franz Marc).
-He strongly admired Kandinsky’s spiritual ideas on art and also Cezanne’s landscape paintings; Hartley stayed quite a while on the locations in France where Cezanne had painted his landscapes.
+He strongly admired Kandinsky’s spiritual ideas on art and also Cezanne’s landscape paintings; Hartley stayed quite a while on the locations in France where Cezanne had painted his landscapes some decades agoo.
 American and European mysticism was an important inspiration source for Hartley’s painting art and life.

 Back in America Marsden Hartley became the painter of the huge and rough American – almost modern Romantic – landscapes, brushed in a very firm and expressive way.
 During his last years he stayed with fishermen and made very expressive, simple and strong portraits of these people.
-Religion kept always very present in his paqinting art and thoughts.
+Religion kept always very present in his painting art and in his thoughts.

-links for more biography information and artist life facts of the famous American modernist painter Marsden Hartley
+links for more biography information and life facts of the American painter Marsden Hartley

 * biography of the famous American painter artist Marsden Hartley, on Wikipedia